-BTME605-18 REFREGERATION AND AIR CONDITIONING LAB
+BTME605-18 REFREGERATION AND AIR CONDIITONING LAB

-- Conduct and analyze the experimental data of performance of vapour compression refrigeration system in domestic refrigerator and water cooler. - 2.
+- 1. Conduct and analyze the experimental data of performance of vapour compression refrigeration system in domestic refrigerator and water cooler. - 2.
 Conduct and analyze the experimental data of performance of Electrolux Refrigerator. - 3.
-Conduct the performance of window type room air conditioner and system. - Analyze the industrial set up for the working and use of vapour compression refrigeration syste in cold storage.
+Conduct the performance of window type room air conditioner and system. - 4.
+Analyze the industrial set up for the working and use of vapour compression refrigeration system in cold storage.

-To introduce the students for hand on practice to perform the experiment and evaluate the experimen record pertaining to refrigeration cycles of various refrigeration systems.
-To impart the students we training of interfacing the theoretical and practical skills.
-Refrigeration and Air Conditioning and primary components such as evaporators, condensers, capillary tubes, expansion value etc.
+To introduce the students for hand on practice to perform the experiment and evaluate the experimental record pertaining to refrigeration cycles of various refrigeration systems.
+To impart the students with training of interfacing the theoretical and practical skills.
+Refrigeration and Air Conditioning and its primary components such as evaporators, condensers, capillary tubes, expansion valve etc.